kyunim100/JL_class/README.md

 this that .
 This is my R project folder

-This is a test code
+This is test codes
 a <- c(1:10)
 b <- a * 2
 c <- a + b

+test codes